barumau/pandunia/docs/en/I-idea.md

 The language of the heart of Europe is included: German.
 The language of the South Atlantic is included: Portuguese.
 The most important East Asian languages are included: Japanese, Korean, Vietnamese, Cantonese and Malay.
-The most influential languages of the Indian subcontinent are included: Hindi, Urdu, Bengali and Tamil.
+The most influential languages of the Indian subcontinent are included: Hindi-Urdu, Bengali and Tamil.
 The most widely spoken native African languages after Arabic are included: Swahili, Hausa and Fula.
 The other major languages of Middle East besides Arabic are included: Turkish and Persian.